futurist/eventkeeper/README.md

 Just a super-simple Event Emitter for JavaScript using ECMAScript 6.
 Needed something similar for a project so I created this.
 Works with Browserify.

+## Installation

+You can either build the code yourself and include it in your project, or you can install via NPM:

+`npm install event-keeper --save`

+Which would then allow you to `require('event-keeper')` in Browserify and Node (Node is currently untested).

 ## Usage

 Really simple to use; include the code/file and create a new instance of `EventEmitter`.
 For example: